 If this Court's review goes beyond the exclusive textual commitment to the President, it will find no judicially manageable standards to resolve the escalating campaign of appointment obstruction or to measure the deference due to the Senate, if any, when the President signs temporary appointments.
-11 Judicial review of the President's recess appointment
+Judicial review of the President's recess appointment discretion is also disrespectful and conflictive; the judiciary should not be the final arbiter of the appointment method by which Presidents have strategically benched judges in order to transform courts.

-10 See Laurence H. Tribe, Games and Gimmicks in the Senate, N.Y.
-Times, A25 (Jan.
-5, 2012) ("The Constitution that has guided our Republic for centuries is not blind to the threat of Congress's extending its internal squabbles into a general paralysis of the entire body politic, rendering vital regulatory agencies headless and therefore impotent.
+paralysis of the entire body politic, rendering vital regulatory agencies headless and therefore impotent.
 Preserving the authority the president needs to carry out his basic duties, rather than deferring to partisan games and gimmicks, is our Constitution's clear command.").

-11 A recent challenge to the Senate's use of the filibuster was analyzed as presenting a nonjusticiable political question based on the three Baker criteria argued in this brief.
+$^{^{10}}$ A recent challenge to the Senate's use of the filibuster was analyzed as presenting a nonjusticiable political question based on the three Baker criteria argued in this brief.
 Common Cause v.
-Biden, 909 F. Supp.
-2d 9 (D.D.C.
-2012).
+Biden, 2012 WL 6628951 (D.D.C., Dec.
+21, 2012).